Tom Weilandt

 Tom Weilandt (born 27 April 1992) is a German professional footballer who plays as a midfielder for Regionalliga Nordost club Greifswalder FC.

 Club career

 Weilandt started playing football with local Rostock clubs SV Warnemünde and LSG Elmenhorst.
 In 2003, he joined the youth ranks of Hansa Rostock where he also became German under 19 champion in 2010.
 In the following year he eventually made it to the club's first team squad, making his debut in a 3.
 Liga match versus SV Wehen Wiesbaden on 30 April 2011.

 International career

 In 2009, Weilandt earned two caps for the Germany under 18 team.

 Personal life

 Weilandt is the son of former East Germany international Hilmar Weilandt.
 His nickname "Hille" is also derived from his father's first name.

+In 2025, he was diagnosed with blood cancer and a donation campaign was launched by his former clubs LSG Elmenhorst, SV Warnemünde, Hansa Rostock, VfL Bochum, Holstein Kiel, Greuther Fürth, and his current club, Greifswalder FC.